-Today, this unique, 68-room hotel on Broughton Street boasts a central location in the heart of Savannah's historic district.
+Today, The Marshall House is truly in the center of Savannah's historic district activities.
 Just outside our front door on Broughton Street, you'll find some of Savannah's best shopping and dining opportunities.
 Walk five minutes in one direction, and you're on River Street.
 Head out in another, and you’ll find yourself in the hustle and bustle of City Market.
 Savannah's famous squares, historic homes, and top local evening venues are all within walking distance.

 Walking Distance from The Marshall House in Savannah:

 - Theater — One Block